Serbia: Government and politics

-Serbia is a parliamentary republic, with the government divided into legislative, executive, and judiciary branches.
-The current constitution was adopted in 2006 in the aftermath of the Montenegro independence referendum.
-The Constitutional Court rules on matters regarding the Constitution.
+Serbia is a parliamentary republic.
+The current constitution was adopted in 2006 following the dissolution of the State Union of Serbia and Montenegro.
+The Constitutional Court reviews the constitutionality of laws and other general acts.

-The President of the Republic is the head of state, is elected by popular vote to a five-year term and is limited by the Constitution to a maximum of two terms.
-In addition to being the commander in chief of the armed forces, the president has the procedural duty of appointing the prime minister with the consent of the parliament, and has some influence on foreign policy.
-Aleksandar Vučić of the Serbian Progressive Party is the current president following the 2017 presidential election.
-Seat of the presidency is Novi Dvor.
+The President is the head of state, elected by popular vote to a five-year term and limited to a maximum of two terms.
+In addition to being the commander-in-chief of the armed forces and representing the country in international affairs, the president has the procedural duty of proposing a candidate for prime minister to the parliament.
+Aleksandar Vučić is the current president following the 2017 and 2022 presidential elections.

-The Government is composed of the prime minister and cabinet ministers.
-The Government is responsible for proposing legislation and a budget, executing the laws, and guiding the foreign and internal policies.
-The current prime minister is Đuro Macut, nominated by the Serbian Progressive Party.
+Executive power is primarily exercised by the Government, headed by the Prime Minister and composed of cabinet ministers.
+The government proposes legislation and the budget, executes laws, and determines and conducts domestic and foreign policy.
+The current prime minister is Đuro Macut, elected in 2025.

-The National Assembly is a unicameral legislative body.
-The National Assembly has the power to enact laws, approve the budget, schedule presidential elections, select and dismiss the Prime Minister and other ministers, declare war, and ratify international treaties and agreements.
-It is composed of 250 proportionally elected members who serve four-year terms.
-Following the 2020 parliamentary election, the largest political parties in the National Assembly are the populist Serbian Progressive Party and Socialist Party of Serbia, that with its partners, hold more than a supermajority number of seats.
+The National Assembly is a unicameral legislative body composed of 250 proportionally elected deputies who serve four-year terms.
+It has the power to enact laws, approve the budget, elect and dismiss the prime minister and other ministers, declare war, and ratify international treaties and agreements.
+Following the 2023 parliamentary elections, the Serbian Progressive Party, together with its coalition partners, holds a supermajority.

-According to International IDEA’s Global State of Democracy (GSoD) Indices and Democracy Tracker, Serbia performs in the mid- range on overall democratic measures, with particular weaknesses in the absence of corruption.